frdel/agent-zero/docs/installation.md

 **How to Change:**
 1. Open Settings page in the Web UI.
-2. Change the LLM for each role (Chat model, Utility model, Embedding model).
+2. Choose the provider for the LLM for each role (Chat model, Utility model, Embedding model) and write the model name.
 3. Click "Save" to apply the changes.

 ## Important Considerations